People Who Plan for the Future, Live for Each Moment

 By focusing one's awareness on the present moment, while calmly acknowledging and accepting one's feelings, thoughts, and bodily sensations, we become co-creators.

 Whatever we are doing, we must be aware of it.
-When we are planning for the future, we must be the observer of our thoughts and behavior in that moment.
+When we are planning for the future, we must be the observer of our thoughts and behaviour at that moment.

 With mindful awareness, the flow of energy and information that is in our mind enters our conscious attention and we can both appreciate its contents and come to regulate its flow in a new way.